In this lecture we are returning to the question of wealth inequality.

 The social state

-This was the period during which the social state, committed to providing certain public services and income protection, as a social right, was born.
+This was the period during which the social (welfare) state, committed to providing certain public services and income protection, as a social right, was born.

 The social state is now under increasing strain because of growing international market constraints to both increase public expenditure and cut taxes.